-- Intended Outcomes: Increase in the utilization of the Parking Garage and unlimited on-street parking areas on the edge of Downtown by employees. - Additional Resources Needed: None (Staff time to develop and distribute materials).
+- Intended Outcomes: Increase in the utilization of the Parking Garage and unlimited on-street parking areas on the edge of Downtown by employees. - Implementation: - Cost: Low Primarily map and marketing collateral development and distribution - Staff Impact: Low Staff time to develop and distribute materials - Overall Impact: Increase in the utilization of the Parking Garage and unlimited on-street parking areas on the edge of Downtown by employees. - Priority: High

-Figure 3: Recommended Employee Parking Locations
+Figure 3: Recommended Employee Parking Locations (refers to recommendation 1.5 beginning on page 34)